 - 3.1 This policy has been informed by the following legislation: - Public Interest Disclosure Act 1998 - Enterprise & Regulatory Act 2013 - 3.2 SHA are regulated by the Scottish Housing Regulator (SHR).
-The SHR's Regulation of Social Housing in Scotland: Our Framework 1places a number of regulatory expectations upon SHA in regard to Whistleblowing. - 3.3 There is a regulatory requirement for a registered social landlord (RSL) to have effective arrangements and a policy for whistleblowing by staff and governing body members which it makes easily available and which it promotes. - 3.4 The SHR Standards of Governance and Financial Management, Standard 5.6 also sets out an obligation that RSLs must meet: - There are clear procedures for employees and governing body members to raise concerns or whistleblow if they believe there has been fraud, corruption or other wrongdoing within the RSL.
+The SHR's Regulation of Social Housing in Scotland: Our Framework 1places a number of regulatory expectations upon SHA in regard to Whistleblowing. - 3.3 There is a regulatory requirement for a registered social landlord (RSL) to have effective arrangements and a policy for whistleblowing by staff and governing body members which it makes easily available and which it promotes. - 3.4 The SHR Standards of Governance and Financial Management, Standard 5.6 also sets out an obligation that RSLs must meet: - There are clear procedures for employees and governing body members to raise concerns or whistleblow if they believe there has been fraud, corruption or other wrongdoing within the RSL. - 3.5 The SHR's Statutory Guidance on Notifiable Events2 provides further guidance on Whistleblowing and outlines 'Whistleblowing allegations' as a Governance and Organisational Issue category Notifiable Event.

-1 Scottish Housing Regulator - Regulation of Social Housing in Scotland: Our Framework, February 2019
+1 Scottish Housing Regulator - Regulation of Social Housing in Scotland: Our Framework, March 2024